Same-sex marriage in South Carolina: Developments after legalization

 In January 2016, a group of five Republican lawmakers and one Democrat introduced the South Carolina Natural Marriage Defense Act to the General Assembly.
-The bill sought to prohibit state officials from marrying same-sex couples and require the Attorney General to defend any official who is sued or ordered by a federal judge to issue marriage licenses to same-sex couples, and thus would have been in violation of the U.S. Constitution.
-The bill died without any legislative action.
+The bill sought to prohibit state officials from marrying same-sex couples and require the Attorney General to defend any official who is sued or ordered by a federal judge to issue marriage licenses to same-sex couples.
+It died at the end of the legislative session in June 2016.
 A similar bill was introduced and subsequently defeated in Tennessee that same year.
 On February 15, 2018, six Republican lawmakers introduced the Marriage and Constitution Restoration Act to the General Assembly.
 The bill died without any legislative action on May 10, 2018, when the Assembly adjourned sine die.
 Had the bill been approved, it would have defined marriage as a "union between a man and a woman", declared all same-sex marriages "parody marriages" and prohibited the state from recognizing such "parody marriages".
-The bill would have thus been in violation of Obergefell v.
-Hodges, the 2015 Supreme Court ruling which found that same-sex couples have a constitutional right to marry, as well as the U.S. Constitution, which the lawmakers took an oath to uphold.
+The bill would have thus been in violation of Obergefell, the 2015 Supreme Court ruling that same-sex couples have a constitutional right to marry.

-During an October 2022 gubernatorial debate, Governor Henry McMaster said that he would enforce a same-sex marriage ban in South Carolina if the U.S. Supreme Court were to overturn Obergefell v.
-Hodges, despite the majority of South Carolinians supporting same-sex marriage.
+During an October 2022 gubernatorial debate, Governor Henry McMaster said that he would enforce a same-sex marriage ban in South Carolina if the U.S. Supreme Court were to overturn Obergefell, despite the majority of South Carolinians supporting same-sex marriage according to polling.